UNIVERSITY OF KENTUCKY HEALTHCARE

 Details are also available on the UK Human Resources website.
 When comparing UK compensation with other employers, staff are advised to look at total compensation.

-- Staff employed in a regular position on or before April 1, 2020.*
+- Staff employed in a regular position on or before April 1, 2021 for systemwide salary increase*

-- Staff who had no documented performance issues at the level of probation during FY20.
+- Staff who had no documented performance issues at the level of probation during FY21.

-*Employee must be in an “active regular assignment” in SAP through September 27, successfully completed orientation prior to July 1.
-(On call, temporary and phased retirement classifications are excluded from the annual salary allocation.)
+*Employees must be in “active regular assignment” in SAP through October 9, successfully completed orientation prior to July 1. (on call, temporary and phased retirement is excluded from annual salary allocation process)

 Yes.
 The new department is responsible for obtaining the employee’s PE from prior department and will need to communicate score to Hannah Marcum in Workforce Management at firstname.lastname@example.org.